 4.1 Gender Equality Indexes and Potential Issues

 One concern is the way the Gender Equality Index proposed by FH was built and the reason why it was taken as a measure of gender equality.
-The justification for using this custom index rather than internationally recognized, studied, adopted, and already available indexes was omitted in the original study.
+The justification for using this custom index rather than internationally recognized, studied, adopted, and already available indexes was omitted in FH study.
 To characterize the structure of the Gender Equality Index, we visualized its composition with the diagram shown in Figure 1.
 We will briefly summarize the main issues found below.

 The most critical point for the use of PCA is the interpretability of the index, which is a central question when it comes to building an index that can measure differences in society without losing its descriptive power and the ability to identify effective policies for closing the gender gap [@GGGreport2015].

-As seen in Figure 1, the components of the Gender Equality Index used in the original study contain repetitions.
+As seen in Figure 1, the components of the Gender Equality Index used in FH study contain repetitions.
 The two indexes WEF GGGI and UNDP GII share three sub-indexes, indicated here with different colors: *ratio of female to male labor force participation* (purple), the *share of seats in parliament* (green), and *enrollment into secondary education* (blue).
 As a third variable to construct the Gender Equality Index, FH used the *ratio of female to male labor force participation*, already included in the previous two indexes as a weighted sub-index.
 While the PCA technique in some cases permits the aggregation of variables even in the presence of large correlations among the inputs, in the present case, such a procedure may lead to an imbalance in favor of these specific repetitive indexes (especially female and male labor force participation) over other factors, which were already balanced in the design of WEF GGGI and UNDP GII indexes.

 The TSWS indicator, introduced by FH, is used as a proxy to track the long-lasting effects of the right to vote.
 It is based on the assumption that, during the time, development has always had a monotonic effect and its magnitude is proportional to the time since women’s suffrage was established.
 The data on the year of suffrage is available on a global scale but provides a minimal overview of gender disparities in politics, as discussed in @GIS1820.
 Indeed, even after the right to vote has been granted, many discriminating laws may still be present, and the alignment of laws together with the executive branch of the government and elimination of discrimination takes more time – despite gaining the right to vote, there may not be an improvement of gender equality in other areas (@Yang).
 For instance, the right to work can still be suppressed for several decades; as an example, in Western Germany married women could only work upon permission of their husbands until 1977 (@RecoPolicyGer, page 92).
 The assumption that suffrage played a long-lasting effect on the balance of gender equality sounds reasonable but requires further investigation to be used as a robust estimator.
 Note also that in Figure 1 for some countries there is no reported data for this indicator, therefore FH took the missing points from the WEF Global Gender Gap Report of 2006.